anttisalonen/progbook/rst/sdl.rst

 *Exercise*: Fix the TODOs to get a program that displays some text on the screen.
 It should display "Hello world" in the top left corner.
 Note that as the example code is, it will search for the font in the current working directory, i.e. where your shell is when you run the program.
 Make sure your font file can be found.

 Now, provided we had the text labels for our bus stop, we should be able to actually display a window that meets the requirements.
-What we'll do in this chapter is that we'll have this bit of C++ code which is shared by both implementations of our software; our software following the Unix philosophy will create a text file with the labels which is read by the C++ code to display the correct window while our monolithic C++ application will take the labels as a function parameter and display them.
+What we'll do in this section is that we'll have this bit of C++ code which is shared by both implementations of our software; our software following the Unix philosophy will create a text file with the labels which is read by the C++ code to display the correct window while our monolithic C++ application will take the labels as a function parameter and display them.
 In either case, the SDL code stays the same so we only need to implement that part once.